magentabusiness/magentabusiness.github.io/_includes/docs/pe/edge/white-labeling.md

 ## Edge Login Page

-**ThingsBoard** also allows customization of the login page.
+**IoT Hub** also allows customization of the login page.
 In a **multi-tenant environment**, domain-based branding defines the configurations that apply at login, meaning that different tenants can have different branding configurations.
 Read about **login page configurations** [here](/docs/pe/user-guide/white-labeling/#customize-the-login-page){: target="_blank"}.

-_**For example:** If a user logs in from a specific domain (companyA.com), ThingsBoard applies the white labeling settings associated with that domain.
+_**For example:** If a user logs in from a specific domain (companyA.com), IoT Hub applies the white labeling settings associated with that domain.
 If no custom domain is set, the default settings apply._

 On the **Edge side** domain name is **not used** in any way.